michael-wall/restrict-access-saml-login/README.md

 restrict.access.login.event.siteGroupIds=
 restrict.access.login.event.siteRoleIds=
 ```
 - Build the custom OSGi module.
-- Start the Liferay node and custom OSGi module.
+- Start the Liferay cluster and deploy the custom OSGi module to each node.
 - Confirm that the custom OSGi module deploys without any errors for example:
 ```
 2025-10-17 16:04:41.415 INFO  [fileinstall-directory-watcher][SAMLRestrictAccessLoginEvent:45] Activating